 8.2 The Board shall consist of the following members:

-Not less than 3 and not more than 7 elected members (“Elected Members”); and
+Not less than 3 and not more than 7 elected Board members (“Elected Board Members”); and

-Any member appointed by the board under clause 8.5; and
+Any Board member appointed by the board under clause 8.5; and

-The Teacher Representative (if appointed).
+The Teacher Representatives (if appointed).

-8.3 Only Association Members shall be eligible for election as Elected Members.
+8.3 Only an Eligible Caregiver who has been nominated for the Board by that Kindergarten, and Kindergarten Representatives shall be eligible for election as Elected Board Members.

-8.4 The Elected Members shall be elected at the Annual General Meeting for a term of office commencing from the close of the Annual General Meeting at which they are elected and terminating at the close of the second Annual General Meeting following their election.
+8.4 The Elected Board Members shall be elected at the Annual General Meeting for a term of office commencing from the time during the Annual General Meeting that they are appointed and terminating at the time that new Board Members are appointed at the third Annual General Meeting following their election, but may stand for re-election for a maximum of two further terms of three years each provided they are an Eligible Caregiver at the time of the Annual General Meeting at which they seek re-election.

-8.5 The Board may from time to time, following consultation with Kindergartens, appoint up to 4 persons as additional Board members.
-Any member appointed under this clause shall hold office for a term of one year or such lesser term as the Board determines and is eligible for re-appointment at the next Annual General Meeting.
+8.5 The Board may from time to time, following consultation with Kindergartens, appoint up to 2 persons as additional Board members.
+Any Board member appointed under this clause shall hold office for a term of one year or such lesser term as the Board determines and is eligible for re-appointment at the next Annual General Meeting.

-8.6 At the first full Board meeting following each Annual General Meeting the Board shall elect from the Elected Members;
+8.6 At the first full Board meeting following each Annual General Meeting the Board shall elect from the Elected Board Members;